christophenoel/argo-workflows/docs/user_manual.md

 ## Artifact Tutorial

+Requirements:
+- This tutorial requires that your argo workflow installation uses a default artifact repository (see the [installation manual](installation_manual.md) for more information on this)
+- It also requires that a bucket named 'test' is presetn at the root of your artifact repository (S3 storage).

 This tutorial covers how we can consume and produce artifacts in a workflow.
 For this purpose, we will use the artifact-consumer example located in [examples/artifact/consumer](../examples/artifact-consumer)

 The workflow Template is as follows: